orstrings/bylaws/bylaws.md

 ### Section 6.
 Action by the Board of Directors

-(a) Except as otherwise provided by law or in there Bylaws, the act of the Board of Directors means action at a meeting of the Board by vote of a majority of the Directors present at the time of the vote, if a quorum is present at such time.
+a.
+Except as otherwise provided by law or in there Bylaws, the act of the Board of Directors means action at a meeting of the Board by vote of a majority of the Directors present at the time of the vote, if a quorum is present at such time.

-(b) Any action required or permitted to be taken by the Board of Directors or any committee thereof may be taken without a meeting if all members of the Board or the committee consent in writing to the adoption of a resolution authorizing the action.
+b.
+Any action required or permitted to be taken by the Board of Directors or any committee thereof may be taken without a meeting if all members of the Board or the committee consent in writing to the adoption of a resolution authorizing the action.
 The resolution and the written consents there to by the members of the Board or committee shall be filed with the minutes of the proceedings of the Board or committee.

-\(c) Any one or more members of the Board of Directors or any committee thereof may participate in a meeting of such Board or committee by means of a telephone conference or similar communications equipment allowing all persons participating in the meeting to hear each other at the same time.
+c.
+Any one or more members of the Board of Directors or any committee thereof may participate in a meeting of such Board or committee by means of a telephone conference or similar communications equipment allowing all persons participating in the meeting to hear each other at the same time.
 Participation by such means shall constitute present in person at a meeting.

 ### Section 7.
 Place of Meeting